Skip to main content Skip to home page

 • Letter of intent and curriculum vitae sent to Michelle Schymik (contact info below) discussing your reasons for pursuing an internship at Deaconess and why you are interested in hospital-based pharmacy.

-A phone or face-to-face interview will be conducted for selected applicants.
+A virtual or in-person interview will be conducted for the selected applicants.
 All applicants will be notified of either acceptance or denial into the internship program.

 Objectives